...

 What is required of a social study report in your child custody case?

 The Texas Family Code mandates certain steps for a social study report.
 Firstly, both you and the opposing party must undergo interviews, with the details documented in the report.
 If your child is at least four years old, they will also be interviewed.
-The questions posed to a fourteen-year-old child will naturally differ from those posed to a four-year-old, but all children aged four and older will be interviewed by the evaluator.
+The questions posed to a fourteen-year-old child will naturally differ from those asked of a four-year-old.
+However, all children aged four and older will be interviewed by the evaluator.

-On top of being interviewed, your child will be observed in your home interacting with you and anyone else that lives with you.
+On top of being interviewed, your child will be observed in your home interacting with you and anyone else who lives with you.
 Your child will also be kept in their other parent’s house to give the evaluator a good perspective as to how they react to different stimuli and circumstances.
-Please note that if you or your opposing party have pointed out issues in the home environments of the other parent, then it is likely that the social study evaluator will focus on these issues when conducting a home study.
+Please note that if you or the opposing party have pointed out issues in the other parent’s home environment, the social study evaluator will likely focus on these issues during the home study.

 Criminal history and background searches will be conducted for you and your opposing party.
 Anything out of the ordinary that came up in those searches will be detailed in the social study report.
 For instance, if you have ever been arrested or been involved in a Child Protective Services (CPS) case, that will be especially relevant to a judge who has to decide what is in your child’s best interests.